alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-for-animals.markdown

 ##Outside the EU

-To export animal feed and pet food outside the EU, you need to:
+To export most types of animal feed and pet food outside the EU, you need to:

 - apply for an Export Health Certificate (EHC)
 - check if you need a certificate of free sale - ask the country you’re exporting to